Anax2i/anaxii__/wiki/Tournaments/oPHN/2022_catch/en.md

 ### Qualifier guidelines

-- In order to advance to the knockout stage, Players need to accumulate enough scores for each mod bracket in order to be able to proceed to knockout stage.
+- In order to advance to the knockout stage, players need to accumulate enough scores for each mod bracket.
-- Participants will be split into lobbies with different time within the day.
+- Participants will be split into lobbies for different times during the day.
-- Participants has the discretion to change their lobbies 2 days before the start of the qualifiers.
+- Participants have the discretion to change their lobbies 2 days before the start of the Qualifiers.
-- As the qualifiers on each lobby starts, the map pool will traverse in this pattern:
+- As the Qualifiers on each lobby starts, the map pool will follow this pattern:
-  - NM 1 > HD 1 > HR 1 > DT 1 > NM 2 > HD 2 > HR 2 > DT 2
+  - NM 1 -> HD 1 -> HR 1 -> DT 1 -> NM 2 -> HD 2 -> HR 2 -> DT 2
-- 2 Rotations will occur per each session.
+- 2 rotations will occur per each session.
-- If a tied overall qualifier scores occurred, the seeding of each involved player will based on their current performance points as of the day when the qualifiers started
+- In case of ties in Qualifier scores, the seeding of affected players will be based on their current performance points as of the day when the Qualifiers started.

 ### Knockout guidelines

-- Knockouts will be double eliminations, this means there will be losers bracket, and each players are twice to beat.
+- Knockouts will be double eliminations, which means there will be losers' bracket, and each player needs to lose twice in order to be eliminated.
-- Game sizes on each stages are the following:
+- Match conditions for each stage are as follows:

 | Round Stage | Best of | First to |
 | :-- | :-- | :-- |